ar-io/ar-io-sdk/README.md

 #### `extendLease({ domain, years })`

 Extends the lease of a registered ArNS domain, with an extension of 1-5 years depending on grace period status.
-Permenantly registered domains cannot be extended.
+Permanently registered domains cannot be extended.

 ```typescript
 const authenticatedArIO = ArIO.init({ signer });